Zbee/UserSystem/README.md

 * Has a very simple 2Step Authentication system that will delay login of users with it activated and require them to follow a link in an email sent to them, again utilizing the blob system.

-* SSL (https://) connections as well as http:// connections are both supported.
+* SSL (https://) connections are supported with no extra configuration.

 * The logout file has conventions in place to allow for users to destroy every session tied to their account, increasing their ability to keep their own accounts as secure as possible.